Join Our Community of Doers

-- Duke’s commitment to diversity and inclusion includes sexual orientation, gender identity, and gender expression.
-If you would like to share with us more about your identity, you can do so here, or use any previous essay prompt you feel is appropriate.
-(250 words maximum)
+- Duke’s commitment to inclusion and belonging includes sexual orientation, gender identity, and gender expression.
+Feel free to share with us more about how your identity in this context has meaning for you as an individual or as a member of a community.